 And much more.
 Just take a look at our lists of everything near campus, plus 101 Things to Do in Boston Before You Graduate.

 Plus, when you want to get out of the city, you’ll find beautiful beaches and mountains with hiking and skiing just one to two hours away.

 Boston is a fantastic place to live, with vibrant and diverse neighborhoods, ample public transportation, and lots of student-centric areas.
 Housing options range from modern apartments to quaint 19th-century brownstone buildings and everything in between.

-While New England Law doesn’t offer student housing (most graduate schools in Boston don’t), our law students have many choices within the city and its suburbs.
+While New England Law doesn’t offer student housing (most graduate schools in Boston don’t), our law students have many choices within the city and its suburbs, finding housing as a law student is easy to do.
 When you’re ready to start your student life in Boston, our staff is here to help you in any way they can.
 We also offer apartment listings and roommate-matching services exclusively for admitted New England Law students.

 If you are interested in advertising a rental listing or room occupancy on New England Law’s list of available rentals for incoming law students, please complete and submit the Apartment Listing Form for Landlords.

 New England Law’s downtown location means you have many public transportation options just minutes away, which makes getting around Boston quick and easy.

 Boston’s public transit system, the MBTA (commonly referred to as the “T”), features subways/light rail, commuter trains, busses, and ferries.
 For students and professionals alike, the T is the most common means of transportation for much of the city and surrounding areas.

 Some of the most convenient stations for New England Law students include: